Zinc Alloy and the Hidden Riders of Tomorrow

 Zinc Alloy and the Hidden Riders of Tomorrow is an album by English rock band T. Rex, the ninth since Tyrannosaurus Rex's debut LP.
-It was released in March 1974 on the T.Rex record label, distributed by EMI.
+It was released in March 1974 on the T. Rex record label, distributed by EMI.
 It was the first and only album to be released under the moniker "Marc Bolan & T. Rex".

-Unlike many of T. Rex's previous albums, it was not released domestically in North America; instead, the record company released the U.S.-only Light of Love in August of the same year, featuring three tracks from Zinc Alloy while the remainder songs would appear on the band's next album, Bolan's Zip Gun.
+Unlike many of T. Rex's previous albums, it was not released domestically in North America; instead, the record company released the U.S.-only Light of Love in August of the same year, featuring three tracks from Zinc Alloy while the remaining songs would appear on the band's next album, Bolan's Zip Gun.

 Zinc Alloy was met with bemusement by the listening public.
 It reportedly confused listeners and divided the band's fanbase at the time, while critical reception was universally negative.
-Critical re-evaluation has been slightly more favourable, but it remains an oddity in the T. Rex canon due to its style incorporating funk and R&B influences.
+Critical re-evaluation has been more favourable, but it remains an oddity in the T. Rex canon due to its style incorporating funk and R&B influences.
 The album peaked at number 12 in the UK Albums chart.

-Background and recording
+Background

-Singer, guitarist, songwriter Marc Bolan was one of the first English artists to record in Germany, at Musicland Studios in Munich; most basic recordings were done in 1973 between February and June.
-Bolan was unsatisfied with what he perceived as insufficient reception to the single "20th Century Boy"(which reached #3 position in March 1973) and eager to experiment instrumentally in ways the band's previous highly structured pop-oriented work had not allowed.
-His two main influences were his relationship with musician and songwriter Gloria Jones, and an affection for the black radio station music he heard while touring the US.
+In the spring of 1973, Marc Bolan was dissatisfied with what he perceived as an insufficient reception to the single "20th Century Boy" (which reached the UK number 3 position that March) and eager to further explore the musical directions glimpsed on the just-released Tanx LP.
+His two primary influences at this time were his new relationship with musician and songwriter Gloria Jones, and an affection for the black music he heard on radio while touring the US.
+In the midst of a European tour that March, the band entered Rosenberg Studios in Copenhagen to record new material with producer Tony Visconti once more at the helm.

-The album was mixed after the band's return from their US tour, at the end of which drummer Bill Legend quit.
-The mixing was difficult as Bolan was heavy on drugs.
-He wanted to keep control and didn't listen to any Visconti's advice.
-This was the last time that Visconti worked with the band.

-The T. Rex band was expanded for this release, incorporating second guitarist, Jack Green, session player B.J.
-Cole on pedal steel, and backing vocalists 'The Cosmic Choir', a soul duo composed of Gloria Jones and Sister Pat Hall, sometimes augmented by Gloria's brother "Big" Richard Jones.